 We all got over that pretty quickly, with first impressions making way for getting to know you better.
-I’ve not been a fan of making assessments based on an first meeting because you never know what’s been going on at the other end.

 It was clear that Poppy is a very much adored pet.
 She has her own padded basket complete with a warming blanket.
 Most days we’d take a photo of Poppy and send to the owners, together with an update on Poppy’s activities and general condition.
 If it was me being away I’d want to be reassured that everything was going ok.

 We loved Poppy, she was a real pleasure to spend time with and we all got along very well after the initial standoff.
 How cute is she!
 I just love that random off-center white bit.

 A brilliant discovery early on was a neighbour’s wonderful daily messages.

 Each day we’d be treated to a new offering.

 As usual, we walked and walked and walked.

 Peckham resident are very fortunate to have a wonderful Common, where people can run their dogs or cycle or walk around and meet people.
 It was a bit too cold for us to just sit and watch so we kept moving.